ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

   $(unneededBinding)

-This proposal, in conjunction with a "naive" core interpreter (#162) should make it permitted to use Template Haskell in GHC.
+This proposal, in conjunction with a `"naive" core interpreter`_ should make it permitted to use Template Haskell in GHC.
 Stage 1 GHC even today could use Template Haskell.
 Stage 2 was the sticking point, if stage 1 is a cross compiler or the ABI was changed.
 But those cases are now OK too.